wachino/codefights/README.md

 # [Codefights](https://codefights.com/profile/wachino)
 Codefights is, among other things, a platform where you can practice, learn and improve your programming skills (either by programming with different languages, by learning/practicing different mathematical algorithms...).

-This repository contains my own solutions of the resolved problems.
+This repository contains my own solutions of the Codefights problems.

 > You can take a look at my [Codefights user profile](https://codefights.com/profile/wachino) to see what problems have I solved.